-Tell me about yourself and your world.
-I’d love to hear it.
+I’d love to hear from you.
 Thanks for stopping by.

 Aren’t you something?
 Great stuff here, plus I learned a new word today — confabulate – love it!

 I hope we can confabulate more often. 😉

 I”m a writer, blogger and ruminator.
 I believe that laughing at the malfunction of the universe is better than crying about it.
 Nice to meet you … 🙂